Tuft-Groups/tuft-landing-page/blog_content/introducing_meetings.md

 ### Security and Control

-- **Exclusive Access**: Your meetings stay private with robust security measures, so only the right people are in the room.
+- **Exclusive Access**: Your meetings stay private with robust security measures, so only the right people are in the group.
 - **Integrated Experience**: Meetings don’t stand alone—they sync effortlessly with Tuft’s Chat, Feed, and Files, keeping follow-ups and resources all in one place.

 ## How Tuft’s Meetings Stacks Up